nzesalem/lastus/README.md

 ### Blade templates

-You can use the `@status()` balde directive to control the visibility of elements based on the status of the currently logged in user:
+You can use the `@status()` blade directive to control the visibility of elements based on the status of the currently logged in user:

 ```php
 @status('active')